Introduction

 The relationship between composition, structure and properties of different grades of stainless steels is summarized in Fig.1.

-In our current research, we study the mechanical properties of Stainless Steel; tensile strength, yield strength, elongation and hardening.
+Fig.1 Composition, Structure and Property Relationship of Stainless Steels [4]In our current research, we study the mechanical properties of Stainless Steel; tensile strength, yield strength, elongation and hardening.
 The tensile properties were studied with the help of Japanese Universal testing machine.
 The tensile properties of a stainless steel are generally determined from tension tests on small specimens in accordance with standard procedures.
 The behavior is closely related to the behavior of structural-steel members under static loads.
 Because, for structural stainless steels, the yield points and moduli of elasticity determined in tension and compression are nearly the same, compression tests are seldom necessary.

 In studying the tensile properties, Hooke’s law determined the limit of proportionality.
 Almost every material obeys Hooke's Law, which states that if a load is applied to a material, it will deform in a proportional manner to the amount of applied load.